mcgeecaitlin/comp120-tinkering-audio/README.md

 # COMP120 Tinkering Audio

-# Contract 3 - Melody Generation
+# Contract 3 - Melody Generation, Caitlin Mcgee

 You are tasked with creating a tool which procedurally generates and exports a music track for the game.
 It will be important to research some rules to see which tones and samples go well with each other to design the synthesiser.
 An